yandex-cloud/docs/en/mdb/api-ref/postgresql/Cluster/listHosts.md

 hosts.<br>config.<br>postgresqlConfig_10.<br>exitOnError | **boolean** (boolean)<br>
 hosts.<br>config.<br>postgresqlConfig_10.<br>seqPageCost | **number** (double)<br>
 hosts.<br>config.<br>postgresqlConfig_10.<br>randomPageCost | **number** (double)<br>
-nextPageToken | **string**<br><p>Токен для получения следующей страницы результатов в ответе. Если количество результатов больше чем <a href="/docs/mdb/api-ref/postgresql/Cluster/listHosts#query_params">pageSize</a>, используйте <a href="/docs/mdb/api-ref/postgresql/Cluster/listHosts#responses">nextPageToken</a> в качестве значения параметра <a href="/docs/mdb/api-ref/postgresql/Cluster/listHosts#query_params">pageToken</a> в следующем запросе списка ресурсов. Все последующие запросы будут получать свои значения <a href="/docs/mdb/api-ref/postgresql/Cluster/listHosts#responses">nextPageToken</a> для перебора страниц результатов.</p>
+nextPageToken | **string**<br><p>This token allows you to get the next page of results for list requests.
+If the number of results is larger than <a href="/docs/mdb/api-ref/postgresql/Cluster/listHosts#query_params">pageSize</a>, use the <a href="/docs/mdb/api-ref/postgresql/Cluster/listHosts#responses">nextPageToken</a> as the value for the <a href="/docs/mdb/api-ref/postgresql/Cluster/listHosts#query_params">pageToken</a> query parameter in the next list request.
+Each subsequent list request will have its own <a href="/docs/mdb/api-ref/postgresql/Cluster/listHosts#responses">nextPageToken</a> to continue paging through the results.</p>